netbox-community/netbox-plugin-tutorial/tutorial/step10-graphql-api.md

 ## Create the Query

 Then we need to create our query class.
-Subclass Graphene's `ObjectType` class and define two "fields" for each model: an object field and a list field.
+Subclass Graphene's `ObjectType` class and define two fields for each model: an object field and a list field.

 ```python
 class Query(ObjectType):